Aiko Uemura and Yoshiharu Hoshino talk about skiing at Hoshino Resorts Nekoma Mountain, one of the biggest ski slopes in Japan

 Hoshino: "I see!
 Maybe it's good to think of it as an attraction (laughs)."

-As you'd expect from two ski lovers, their conversation on the snow was positive and upbeat.
-Next, we slid down a gentle slope and boarded a pair lift called the "Frost Rime Chair."
-Located at the very back of Alts Bandai, this area offers a spectacular view of Mount Aizu Bandai and Lake Inawashiro when you look back from the top of the lift.
+As expected of two ski enthusiasts, their conversation on the snow was positive and cheerful.
+Next, they skied down a gentle slope and boarded a pair lift called the "Frost Chair."
+Located in the innermost part of Alts Bandai, this area offers a magnificent view of Mount Bandai and Lake Inawashiro when you look back from the top of the lift.

-However, on this day the view was obscured by a curtain of white.
-Instead, our eyes were drawn to the beautiful frost frost, which appeared whiter in the pale light.
+However, the scenery that day was shrouded in a white curtain.
+Instead, our eyes were drawn to the beautiful frost, which had become even whiter in the soft light.

 Even after a while, Mount Bandai still didn't appear... but the fantastic frost stood out